dgraph-io/dgraph/wiki/content/slash-graphql/admin/authentication.md

 ![Slash-GraphQL: Add an API Key ](/images/graphql/tutorial/todo/slash-graphql-4.png)

 There are two types of API keys, client and admin.
-- A client API key can only be used to perform query, mutation and commit operations.
+- **Client API keys** can only be used to perform query, mutation and commit operations.
-- An admin API key can be used to perform both client operations and admin operations like drop data, destroy backend, update schema.
+- **Admin API keys** can be used to perform both client operations and admin operations like drop data, destroy backend, update schema.

 ![Slash-GraphQL: Select API Key role ](/images/graphql/tutorial/todo/slash-graphql-5.png)